Click for possible route/stop changes on the day of your tour here.

 The David H. Koch Hall of Human Origins opened on the 100th anniversary of the current building.
 The exhibits chronicle the primordial record of human life on the planet.
 The primary exhibit focuses on the aspects that make humans unique.
 Topics include the size of the brain as well as the ability to walk upright and to use complex verbal and nonverbal communication.
 The highlight of the hall is an authentic Neanderthal fossil.

-The Hall of Dinosaurs and Paleobiology, featuring a collection of 46 complete dinosaur specimens, reconstruct the history and behavior of these extinct creatures.
-The gallery also documents the region’s ancient climate and terrain that served as the natural habitat for these massive animals.
-Highlights include complete skeletons of a T-Rex, a megacerops and a triceratops.
+The Hall of Dinosaurs and Paleobiology features a collection of 46 complete dinosaur specimens that reconstruct the history and behavior of extinct creatures.
+The gallery also documents the ancient climates and terrains that served as natural habitats for these massive animals.
+Highlights include the complete skeletons of a T. rex, a Megacerops, and a Triceratops.

 Hall of dinosaurs